Data quality validation rules explained with examples

 Range validation is like specifying the appropriate temperature for cooking your dish.
 It sets the boundaries for numerical values to ensure they fall within a specific range.
 For instance, a data field could require a number between 0-1000 or a transaction amount greater than $0.

-Consistent Expressions
+Consistent expressions

 Consistent expressions are like the standard abbreviations used in a recipe.
 Data entries must use a uniform format to maintain consistency and avoid confusion.
 For example, using either “Senior,” “Sr.,” or “Sr” for a job title.